jhrcook/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Josh is a computational biologist pursuing his PhD. at Harvard Medical School.
 There, he is co-advised by Professor Kevin Haigis and Professor Peter Park as he studies cancer genetics and evolution.
-Specifically, he is working to understand the tissue-specific impacts of *KRAS* mutations on the behavior of cancers.
+Specifically, he is working to understand the tissue-specific behavior of *KRAS* mutations in cancers.

-In his free time, Josh enjoys learning about programming and computer science - his current project is creating an iOS app in Swift.
+In his free time, Josh enjoys learning about programming and computer science - his current project is creating a MacOS app to summarize text using machine learning.
 Off the computer, his hobbies include running and caring for his plants.